How To Make a Discord Bot

 Developing a Discord bot using Python

-Python is a powerful language with a wide variety of open-source dependencies you can use to create Discord bots, such as discord.py.
-To illustrate, we will create a simple bot that can reply to limited user messages.
+Python is a powerful language with a wide variety of open-source dependencies you can use to create Discord bots, such as Discord.py.

 pip install discord.py